-In our post-purchase QC reviews of mortgage loans acquired from November 1, 2015 through February 29, 2016, we have selected 10,403 mortgage loans to be reviewed out of all mortgage loans that met the Eligibility Criteria at acquisition: these loans comprise approximately a 6.66% sample by loan count.
-Our post-purchase OC reviews were designed to evaluate the borrowers' credit, the property valuations and the eligibility of the loans we acquired and the validity of the delivery data received from the lender.
+In our post-purchase QC reviews of mortgage loans acquired from November 1, 2015 through February 29, 2016, we have selected 10,403 mortgage loans to be reviewed out of all mortgage loans that met the Eligibility Criteria at acquisition; these loans comprise approximately a 6.66% sample by loan count.
+Our post-purchase QC reviews were designed to evaluate the borrowers' credit, the property valuations and the eligibility of the loans we acquired and the validity of the delivery data received from the lender.
 In addition, we conduct reviews on a subset of loans to evaluate whether the loans comply with certain laws and regulations that limit points and fees and that may result in assignee liability.
-Of the 10,403 loans selected for a full file credit and property review, 2,741 were referred for an additional value review.
-In addition, 722 of the 2,741 loans that were subject to credit and property reviews were also subject to Limited Compliance Reviews.
+Of the 10,403 loans that received a post-purchase review, 2,831 were determined to require a data, property or credit review, and the remaining 7,572 received a full file credit and property review; 1,837 of these 7,572 loans were also referred for an additional internal review for confirmation of value.
+In addition, 722 of the 10,403 loans were subject to Limited Compliance Reviews.
 Of the 10,403 loans we have selected to review, 2,517 were selected randomly and 7,886 were selected using targeted, discretionary sampling employing a number of technology tools and internal models to more accurately identify loans with characteristics that merit further scrutiny in discretionary reviews, as well as other targeted review criteria.
-Of these 10.403 loans, 9.397 are included in the Reference Pool.
+Of these 10,403 loans, 9,397 are included in the Reference Pool.
 Our post-purchase QC reviews are designed to validate that the loans we acquire meet our underwriting and eligibility guidelines.
 If we determine in our reviews that a loan has an eligibility defect, we require that the loan seller repurchase the loan from us.
 We provide a limited opportunity for loan sellers to deliver additional information or documents to us to rebut our repurchase request, and loan sellers frequently are able to provide sufficient additional information for us to determine that the loans do not have Eligibility Defects.
 As of October 24, 2016, 14 of the randomly selected loans (approximately 0.56% of the randomly selected reviewed loans) and 175 of the loans selected on a discretionary basis (approximately 2.22% of the discretionally selected reviewed loans) were identified by us as having Eligibility Defects.
 Of the 10,403 loans we selected for review, 501 of the selected loans are still in the process of being reviewed and therefore no determination has been made as to any issues that may exist with respect to those loans, which may or may not result in additional Eligibility Defects.
-We may select additional loans for OC review in the future and may make additional repurchase requests or require other alternatives to repurchase in the future for any additional loans that we determine to have Eligibility Defects as a result of our QC reviews.
+We may select additional loans for QC review in the future and may make additional repurchase requests or require other alternatives to repurchase in the future for any additional loans that we determine to have Eligibility Defects as a result of our QC reviews.